-Note: The Department's form DPH-4192 or DPH-4192S, Day Care Immunization Record, is used to record immunization information.
-An electronic printout from the Wisconsin Immunization Registry, or other registry maintained by a health care provider may be used in place of DPH-4192 or DPH 4192S.
-Information on how to obtain the form is in Appendix E.
+Note: The department of health services form, Day Care Immunization Record, is used to record immunization information.
+An electronic printout from the Wisconsin Immunization Registry, or other registry maintained by a health provider may be used in place of DPH-4192 or DPH-4192S.
+Information on how to obtain the form is available on the department's website, http://dcf.wisconsin.gov, or from any regional licensing office in Appendix A.

-(7) PETS AND ANIMALS. (a) Animals shall be maintained in good health and appropriately immunized against rabies.
-Rabies vaccinations shall be documented with a current certificate from a veterinarian.

-(b) Animals that pose any risk to the children shall be restricted from the indoor and outdoor areas used by children.

-(c) Licensees shall ensure that parents are aware of the presence of pets and animals in the center.
+- (7) PETS AND ANIMALS. (a) Animals shall be maintained in good health and appropriately immunized against rabies.
+Rabies vaccinations shall be documented with a current certificate from a veterinarian. - (b) Animals that pose any risk to the children shall be restricted from the indoor and outdoor areas used by children. - (c) Licensees shall ensure that parents are aware of the presence of pets and animals in the center.
 If pets and animals are allowed to roam in areas of the center occupied by children, written acknowledgement from the parents shall be obtained.
-If pets are added after a child is enrolled, parents shall be notified in writing prior to the pets' addition to the center.

-(d) Reptiles, amphibians, ferrets, poisonous animals, psittacine birds, exotic and wild animals may not be accessible to children.
+If pets are added after a child is enrolled, parents shall be notified in writing prior to the pets' addition to the center. - (d) Reptiles, amphibians, ferrets, poisonous animals, psittacine birds, exotic and wild animals may not be accessible to children

-Note: Psittacine birds are hooked bill birds of the parrot family that have 2 toes forward and 2 toes backward, including maccaws, grays, cockatoos and lovebirds.
+Note: Psittacine birds are hooked bill birds of the parrot family that have 2 toes forward and 2 toes backward, including macaws, grays, cockatoos and lovebirds.

-(e) All contact between pets or animals and children shall be under the sight and sound supervision of a provider who is close enough to remove the child immediately if the pet or animal shows signs of distress or aggression or the child shows signs of treating the animal inappropriately.

-(f) Pets are prohibited in any food preparation or serving area when food is being prepared or served.
-Pet feeding dishes, cages and litter boxes are prohibited in any food preparation, storage or serving areas.
-Animal feeding dishes and litter boxes may not be placed in areas accessible to children.

-(g) Indoor and outdoor areas accessible to children shall be free of pet and animal excrement.

-(h) Proof of liability insurance from an insurance carrier specifically covering the presence of dogs and cats shall be on file with the pertinent regional licensing office in appendix A if dogs or cats are allowed in areas of the center accessible to children.
+- (e) All contact between pets or animals and children shall be under the sight and sound supervision of a provider who is close enough to remove the child immediately if the pet or animal shows signs of distress or aggression or the child shows signs of treating the animal inappropriately. - (f) Pets are prohibited in any food preparation or serving area when food is being prepared or served unless the pet is confined in a cage or kennel.
+Litter boxes are prohibited in any food preparation, storage or serving areas.
+Litter boxes and animal feeding dishes, excluding water dishes, may not be placed in areas accessible to children. - (g) Indoor and outdoor areas accessible to children shall be free of pet and animal excrement. - (h) Proof of liability insurance on the child care business indicating the number of children covered and the dates of coverage from an insurance carrier specifically covering the presence of dogs and cats shall be on file with the pertinent regional licensing office in appendix A if dogs or cats are allowed in areas of the center accessible to children.

+Note: Documentation could be included as a rider on a homeowner policy or a separate insurance policy on the child care business.
+A certificate of insurance or other documentation from the insurance company that indicates the number of children covered, dates of coverage and types of pets covered is acceptable.
+Service animals used to assist persons with disabilities are not considered pets when functioning as a service animal.